Inverted neutrino mass hierarchy and mixing in the Zee-Babu model: Conclusion

 \section{Conclusion}

-In this paper we have derived the exact eigenvalues and eigenstates of the neutrino mass matrix in the Zee-Babu model in which the most recent data on neutrino masses and mixing with large $\theta_{13}$ are updated, and with focus on Majorana violation phases.
-For the normal hierarchy, the Majorana phases ($\al_{2 1}, \al_{3 1}$) are equal to zero, while for the inverted pattern, one phase ($\al_{3 1}$) takes the value $2 \pi$.
-The Dirac phase ($\de$) is predicted to either $0$ or $\pi$.
-Taking into account of the effective mass governing neutrinoless double beta decay and the sum of neutrino, we have showed that the model fits well with the recent most experimental data.
+In this paper we have derived the exact eigenvalues and eigenstates of the neutrino mass matrix in the Zee-Babu model in which the most recent data on neutrino masses and mixing with large $\theta_{13}$ are updated.
+For the inverted spectrum, one phase ($\al_{3 1}$) takes the value $2 \pi$ and the Dirac phase ($\de$) is predicted to either $0$ or $\pi$, i. e, there is no CP violation in the Zee-Babu model at the two loop level.
+Taking into account of the effective mass governing neutrinoless double beta decay and the sum of neutrino, we have showed that this model fits well with the recent experimental data in inverted spectrum.
 Therefore we conclude that the Zee-Babu model is fascinating one for neutrino physics.